mauimuc/Ses3d-NT/README.md

 highly flexible framework for seismic wave propagation along with imaging capabilities.

-To install Ses3d-NT, please see the INSTALL.md file.
-Please visit the documentation for further information.
+Please visit the [documentation](https://mauimuc.github.io/Ses3d-NT) for further information.
+A tutorial and installation instructions may be found in __Related Pages__.
+Fortran coding examples are presented in the __Examples__ section.

 Ses3d-NT is licensed under the terms of the GNU GPL version 3+.
 Legal stuff (copyright, licensing restrictions, etc.) can be found in the file LICENSE.